xyz017048/BimoliveFrontend/CommunicationProtocol.md

 										else, get questions between current time and current time - interval) }
                 Response:   it is possible to receive empty response.
+                        note: for teacher, the questions are order by sendTime for student, the questions are order by changeTime, which means the answering time.
                                 [
 					{
 						"idQuestion":	INT,
 						"username": 	STRING,
 						"content" : 	STRING,
                                                 "status":       STRING,
-						"sendTime":	STRING (format: yyyy-mm-dd hh:mm:ss)
+						"sendTime":	STRING (format: yyyy-MM-dd hh:mm:ss)
 					},
 					...
 				]

-        Teacher makes an action on a question:
+        Teacher makes an action on a question: (Once the teacher answers the question, he/she must click the "solve" button to close the dialog box.
+No other way ALLOWED to close it.)
                 Request: POST   /teacher/questionaction
                                 {
                                     "idQuestion":       INT,